Samsung/ONE/compiler/luci-interpreter/README.md

 Elements in tensors (input/output/internal) are stored contiguously and has C-like layout:
 This means for tensor t=[[0, 1],[2, 3]], t[0,1] == 1.

-Input and output tensors are enumerated and have same order in origianl luci model.
+Input and output tensors are enumerated and have same order in original luci model.

-Usage example:
+**Usage example:**
 ``` c++
 // Note getTensorSize is a function that computes tensor size,
 // it is not part of interpreter and should be implemented by user